 Correct and prevent trade restrictions and distortions in world agricultural markets, including through the parallel elimination of all forms of agricultural export subsidies and all export measures with equivalent effect, in accordance with the mandate of the Doha Development Round.

-Indicator 2.B.1 | Agricultural Export Subsidies
+Indicator 2.B.1 | Agricultural export subsidies

 Not applicable as Singapore does not provide export subsidies in line with our World Trade Organisation obligations.